gian-solo/gian-solo.github.io/_posts/2019-01-19-if-you-had-one-point-seven-million-which-guitar-to-buy.md

 ---
 layout: post
-title:  "If You Had 1.7 Million Extra and Had to Buy A Guitar, Which Guitar Would You Buy?"
+title:  "If You Had 1.7 Million Dollars Extra and Had to Buy A Guitar, Which Guitar Would You Buy?"
 categories: Quizzes
 date:   2019-01-19
 excerpt: "Yes, three would be fine."